DoaaLa/alx-pre_course/0x01-git/README.md

-This  is the new directory
+This is the new directory.
+File updated